 4. Amazon Echo Dot with Clock

-The Echo Dot with Clock is a great alternative to the regular Echo Dot, especially if you plan to use it on your nightstand.
-It’s a relatively minor change but it’s genuinely helpful to be able to see the time and how long is left on a timer.
+The Echo Dot with Clock is a great alternative to the regular Echo Dot, especially if you plan to use it on your bedside table / nightstand.
+It’s a relatively minor addition but it’s genuinely helpful to be able to see the time and how long is left on a timer.

-So if those are two features you like the sound of, the Dot with Clock is well worth the extra money.
+So if those are two features you like the sound of, and you definitely don't want a screen as the Echo Show 5 has, the Dot with Clock is a solid choice.